A little bit about my art

 I paint the fun, joy, awe and wonder that I choose to see in the world.

 Magical moments, burnt into my memory, with the intensity and fleetingness of dreams.
 I dream in technicolour.
 Bright, vivid, intense, over-the-top, colour.
-And becasue of this, I use a lot of fluorescent paint in my art.
+I use a lot of fluorescent paint in my art.
 Last summer, at open studios, I had a visitor look at one of my paintings and say to her friend, “well, the flowers in my garden aren’t that colour”.
 I smiled.
 In my, world, they are.
-We get to choose what we see.
+We get to choose how we see.

 Brush marks are spontaneous and intuitive.